Best Crypto Cards in Bahrain (2026)

 Crypto Card Regulation in Bahrain

 Bahrain leads the GCC in crypto regulation and has positioned itself as the region's fintech hub.
-The CBB (Central Bank of Bahrain) created a comprehensive crypto-asset framework in 2019, issuing Volume 6 of the CBB Rulebook specifically for crypto-asset services.
+The CBB (Central Bank of Bahrain) created a full crypto-asset framework in 2019, issuing Volume 6 of the CBB Rulebook specifically for crypto-asset services.
 This was the first dedicated crypto regulatory framework in the Gulf Cooperation Council.

 CBB Volume 6 framework requirements: